LookHere/RailRoad/README.md

 ![](https://raw.githubusercontent.com/LookHere/RailRoad/master/images/diagram-1b.png)
 (See https://www.digikey.com/en/maker/blogs/2021/how-to-control-servo-motors-with-a-raspberry-pi)

+To wire the servo:
+- The white (or yellow) wire is connected to the signal.
+- The red (or orange) is connected to the 5 volt power.
+- The black (or brown) is connected to ground.

+We set this program to a frequency of 50 hertz.
+Milisecond is 1,000th of a second.

 ## Continuous Rotation Servo
 The first servo was the continuous rotation servo - FeeTech FS5103R.
 That didn't work for the chicken movement, but could still be good for other future applications.